-Integrated Infrastructure Group established, with ICT representation from NHSG and Moray Council, to consider and provide solutions to data sharing issues and ICT infrastructure matters.
-Linkages to Infrastructure board and Information sharing groups have been established albeit these meetings are not taking place regularly at the moment an moray Data sharing groups for Grampian and Health and Social Care Moray have been established and meetings were held regularly but have not taken place for several months due to Covid.
-These meetings have oversight of any issues arising from Data protection and GDPR matters from either Council or NHS systems.
 Assurances: Strict ICT and data sharing policies and protocols in place with NHS Grampian and Moray Council.
-Gaps in Transformation/implementation planning is in development and will inform outcomes and performance reporting on the assurance: delivery of the strategic plan.
-Protocol for access to systems by employees of partner bodies to be documented.
+Gaps in assurance: Transformation/implementation planning is in development and will inform outcomes and performance reporting on the delivery of the strategic plan.
+Protocol for access to systems by employees of partner bodies are in place.
 Information Management arrangements to be developed and endorsed by MIJB.
 Process of identification of issue and submission to data sharing group requires to be reinforced to ensure matters are progressed.
-Meetings have not been taking place due to Covid.
+Hybrid working arrangements and preparation of offices for return require to be progressed in partnership with Council and NHSG.
 Current performance: Training programme to be developed on records management, data protection and related issues for staff working across and between partners.
 Comments: Where national systems are involved it may not be possible to identify a solution however the issues will be able to be raised at the appropriate level via the Grampian Data Sharing Group where all three partnerships are represented.
-L